sistalways/f25-cisc474-sistalways/apps/docs/public/UserStories.md

 # Student User Stories:-

-As a Student, I want to login to my LLM so that I can access my courses securely.
+As a Student, I want to login to my LMS so that I can access my courses securely.

 As a Student, I want to view a dashboard that lists all my enrolled courses so that I can navigate between them easily.